Rapture (Johnny Mathis album)

 Rapture is an album by American pop singer Johnny Mathis that was released on September 17, 1962, by Columbia Records and returned him to singing a full line-up of the sort of ballads that he was known for.

-The album made its first appearance on Billboard magazine's album chart in the October 27, 1962, issue and reached number 12 during its 37 weeks there.
+The album made its first appearance on Billboard magazine's album chart in the October 27, 1962, issue and reached number 12 during its 37 weeks there. it debuted on the Cashbox albums chart in the issue dated October 20, 1962, remaining on that chart for a total of 39 weeks and hitting a peak position of number nine.

 The first compact disc release of the album came on June 9, 2009, when it was issued as disc one of a two-CD set that also included his 1963 offering Romantically.
+Rapture was also included in Legacy's Mathis box set The Voice of Romance: The Columbia Original Album Collection, which was released on December 8, 2017.

 Reception

 Billboard captured the feel of the album in their review. "'Velvety' is a good one-word description of this new album by Mathis, who's given lush musical settings by Don Costa's ork."
 They also singled out certain tracks.
 "The material is all in a softly romantic vein, with 'My Darling, My Darling', 'Stars Fell on Alabama', and 'Stella by Starlight' among the best."
 The review also noted that a small reproduction of the cover painting was included with the LP as a bonus.

+Cashbox described the album as "one of his best perfromances to date on this LP of Don Costa-arranged sturdies" and notes Mathis "rich, full-bodied voice aptly showcased in top-fight arrangements of 'Moments Like This' and 'Stella By Starlight'.'

+Variety reported that the album showed "Johnny Mathis plays up his soft and smooth vocal styling in this warp up of romantic songs."